Nostalgic Japan: Asakusa's Underground Shopping Street

 There are a few restaurants here that have been open for many years, which we will now introduce.

-This is Fuku-chan, a restaurant well-known for its yakisoba and curry.
+Fuku-chan, a restaurant well-known for its yakisoba and curry.
 One of their most popular menu items is actually a mixture of the two, yakisoba with curry sauce.
 Why not give it a try?

 Besides restaurants, there are also coin lockers that are sure to delight travelers.
+The fee for using these coin lockers is 200 yen, which is a lot cheaper than those within the station.

 Other than what’s listed here, Asakusa's Underground Shopping Center also offers haircuts for under 1000 yen, has many fortune tellers, and plenty of other interesting shops where you can find unique items.